crackhopper/tpai-competition/README.md

 NOTE:
 - you need copy the boilerplates into the root directory of the project.
-Then run them.
+Then modify and run them.
-- you should not modify the boilerplates file.
+- you should not modify the original boilerplates file.

 ## Configuration
 - The default configuration file is `config.py`.
 You should not change that